-The combination of your body behaving the way it should, with a small calorie deficit can mean effortless fat loss without the constant hunger.
+The combination of your body behaving the way it should, with a small calorie deficit, can mean effortless fat loss without constant hunger.

-If you fail to address your bodies metabolic inflexibility and the changes in hormone issues that goes alongside it, you can expect to find staying in a calorie deficit much harder.
+If you fail to address your body’s metabolic inflexibility and the changes in hormone issues that goes alongside it, you can expect to find staying in a calorie deficit much harder.

-This is my opinion having coached 1000s to achieve sustainable fitness and fat loss results over 10 years and may anger some of you reading this who are of the opinion that all that matters is the “calorie deficit”.
+This is my opinion, having coached 1000s to achieve sustainable fitness and fat loss results over ten years, and it may anger some of you reading this who believe that all that matters is the “calorie deficit”.

 A Way of Life

-Once you are burning fat for energy you will quickly reap the benefits of stable energy levels, feeling “real hunger” (every 12-24 hours), dropping body fat, and not being a slave to hunger.
+Once you burn fat for energy, you will quickly reap the benefits of stable energy levels, feeling “real hunger” (every 12-24 hours), dropping body fat, and not being a slave to hunger.

 This is empowering because you become completely self-sufficient.
 Not only will you lose weight, but you will also be FULL of energy all day long, no longer reaching for caffeine or nicotine or sugar to get you through the day.

-Most surprisingly you will feel less hungry.
+Most surprisingly, you will feel less hungry.
 Fasting teaches you to tune into your body.
-You will start to understand what “Real” hunger feels like, something that occurs every 16-24 hours, not every four hours.
+You will start to understand what “Real” hunger feels like, which occurs every 16-24 hours, not every four hours.

 A Final Note on Fat Loss

-Generic fat loss and fitness plans will not take these into consideration and it’s the reason you may have got results whilst following instructions, but returned to your existing behaviour once you finished.
+Generic fat loss and fitness plans will not consider these.
+You may have gotten results whilst following instructions but returned to your existing behaviour once you finished.